openhab/openhab-addons/bundles/org.openhab.binding.nest/README.md

 ## Authorization

 The Nest API uses OAuth for authorization.
-Therefor the binding needs some authorization parameters before it can access your Nest account via the Nest API.
+Therefore the binding needs some authorization parameters before it can access your Nest account via the Nest API.

 To get these authorization parameters you first need to sign up as a [Nest Developer](https://developer.nest.com) and [register a new Product](https://developer.nest.com/products/new) (free and instant).